smkim7-kr/cuda_tutorial/02_VectorSum/README.md

-# Quick Lab 8-2: Vector Sum with CUDA
+# Vector Sum with CUDA
-This lab demonstrates how to perform vector addition using CUDA, illustrating how to use device memory and the GPU for computation.
+Perform vector addition using CUDA, illustrating how to use device memory and the GPU for computation.

 ## Key Concepts:
 - **Host vs. Device Memory**: Host memory refers to the CPU's main memory, while device memory refers to the GPU's global memory.